 - It’s the quickest way to tidy up without getting losing focus by distractions

 Step 2: SET UP AND USE THE REMINDERS APP TO INBOX EVERYTHING ELSE

 The Reminders App on your iPhone or iPad allows you to to create lists that serve as virtual inboxes for all the intangible stuff floating around in your brain – things like,

 - make tax appointment, and

 - pick up dry cleaning.

 The reminders app is very intuitive to use.
 It also has some cool features you might not realize; like reminding you when you depart or arrive at a specific place.
-This has plenty of useful applications if you’re forgetful.
-I set a reminder alarm to sound ‘Sherwood Forest’ every time I arrived at my house for a while just to see what it was like to be greeted by medieval trumpet fanfare, but I digress.
-If you need help or want to learn more about the Reminder App, try THIS article from Dummies.com.
+This has plenty of useful applications if you’re forgetful like me.
+I set a reminder alarm to sound ‘Sherwood Forest’ every time I arrived at my house for a while just to see what it was like to be greeted by a medieval trumpet fanfare, but I digress.
 Here are some of the lists I created:

 - At Home

 - TV Netflix & Movies to watch